 It might be advantageous for a business to have a holding company which holds all the intellectual property and other assets in a business.
 That is to licence that IP to a trading company which is the entity exposed to litigation or risk.
 The assets of the business are more protected in the event that the trading entity is exposed or is liquidated, administrator appointed or wound up.
 That’s because they are situated in a different legal entity to the trading company.
 Many businesses with a large amount of intellectual property use this legal strategy.
 It’s a way of reducing the risk of the overall business.

-you should be wary of licensing your IP to companies who might lessen the value of the IP.
+If you have the ability to commercialise your own IP, you might be better off doing it yourself.
+You should be wary of licensing your IP to companies who might lessen the value of the IP.

 For example: